masihjay-z/vpns/README.md

 Delete user is similar to add user, just add another argument `-d` to the command line

-`docker exec -ti ocserv ocpasswd -c /etc/ocserv/ocpasswd -d test`
+`docker exec -ti openconnect ocpasswd -c /etc/ocserv/ocpasswd -d test`

 The above command will delete the default user `test`, if you start the instance without using environment variable `NO_TEST_USER`.